|

 This post may contain affiliate links.
 Please read our affiliate disclosure.

 The inspiration for this zucchini with feta and vinegar comes from a recipe I once saw from Biba Caggiano.
 I never got around to making it, but I always remembered it: fried zucchini finished off with a splash of red wine vinegar.
-It sounded delicious, but I wanted to bypass the frying process when I finally made it and put a Greek spin on it by adding some creamy feta and zesty dill.
+It sounded delicious, but I wanted to skip the frying when I finally made it and put a Greek spin on it by adding creamy feta and zesty dill.

 Why You’ll Love This Zucchini with Feta and Vinegar

-- Easy to prepare: Just slice the zucchini and cook it.
+Easy to prepare: Just slice the zucchini and cook it.
 The only other “hard work” is mincing the fresh herbs and crumbling some feta.

-- A flavor party: Zucchini is like a blank slate, agreeably absorbing whatever flavors you add to it—in this case, fruity olive oil, tangy feta and vinegar, and earthy garlic powder.
+A flavor party: Zucchini is like a blank slate, agreeably absorbing whatever flavors you add to it—in this case, fruity olive oil, tangy feta and vinegar, and earthy garlic powder.

 Key Ingredients

-- Garlic Powder: This adds a sharper garlic flavor than fresh garlic and makes a difference in this recipe.
+• Garlic Powder: This adds a sharper garlic flavor than fresh garlic and makes a difference in this recipe.

-- Red Wine Vinegar: The specific flavor of red wine vinegar works beautifully here.
+• Red Wine Vinegar: The specific flavor of red wine vinegar works beautifully here.

-- Feta Cheese: Creamy and tangy, this cheese adds an essential element to this zucchini dish.
+• Feta Cheese: Creamy and tangy, this cheese adds an essential element to this zucchini dish.

 See the recipe card below for more information on ingredients and quantities.

-- Cook the zucchini: Heat the olive oil in a large pan.
+1. Cook the zucchini: Heat the olive oil in a large pan.
 Add the zucchini, garlic powder, salt, and pepper.
 Toss, spread the zucchini in a single layer, and cook it until soft and golden, 20 to 25 minutes, stirring often.

-- Add the remaining ingredients: Stir in the herbs and red wine vinegar.
+2. Add the remaining ingredients: Stir in the herbs and red wine vinegar.
 Add the crumbled feta, and give everything a quick toss.

 Pro Tips

-Suggestions for Variations and Substitutions
+Variations & Substitutions

 -You can peel the skin from the zucchini, but it may not hold its shape as well.
-The skin is tender though and easy to eat.
+The skin is tender, though, and easy to eat.

 -Use any fresh herbs you like in addition to, or instead of, dill and parsley.